Generate Trend Raster (Map Viewer)

 • One imagery layer that contains values that estimate the trend for all the pixels if a trend line option was selected.

-For linear trend analysis, the output contains a three-band imagery layer, where:
+For linear trend analysis, the output contains a three-band imagery layer as follows:

 • Band 1=Slope